-Course Assessment Methods (internal: 30; external: 70) Two minor examinations (20 marks), Class Performance measured through percentage of lectures attended (4 marks), assignments (6 marks), and the end-semester examination (70 marks).

-For the end semester examination, nine questions are to be set by the examiner.
+Course Code: PC/CSE/3-T Course Assessment Methods (internal: 30; Course Credits: 3 external: 70) Three minor examinations (20 marks), Type: Professional Core Class Performance measured through percentage of Contact Hours: 3 hours/week lectures attended (4 marks), assignments (6 marks), Mode: Lectures and the end- semester examination (70 marks).
+Examination Duration: 3 hours For the end semester examination, nine questions are to be set by the examiner.
 A candidate is required to attempt 5 questions in all.
 All questions carry equal marks.
 Question number 1 will be compulsory and based on the entire syllabus.
 It will contain seven parts of 2 marks each.
 Question numbers 2 to 9 will be given by setting two questions from each of the four units of the syllabus.
 A candidate is required to attempt the remaining four questions by selecting one question from each of the four units.